-All the following information can also be found in our guide for international scientists that provides a very short document that is intended to help you with the first steps after arriving in Germany.
+All the following information can also be found in our guide for international scientists that helps with the first steps after arriving in Germany.

-Our departments’ secretaries serve as a first point of contact for newcomers.
-During the initial period they assist with the following services:
+Our departments’ secretaries serve as a first point of contact for you.
+They can assist you with the following services:

 - Renting an apartment provided by the Max Planck Institute

-- Assistance with filling in German forms related to your stay at the Max Planck Institute
+- Filling in German forms related to your stay at the MPI CEC

-Upon your arrival, new employees will be assigned a personal mentor who will give a tour of the institute, and help with all the inevitable formalities and will also answer possible questions.
-Of course, all our employees can always ask the group leaders or any other colleague if they have any further questions or if they are facing problems of any kind.
-We wish everybody a good start at the MPI CEC, success for their research projects and we hope that they and their family will settle quickly and enjoy their stay in Germany!
+Upon arrival, you will furthermore be assigned a personal mentor who will show you around the institute, and help with all necessary formalities and questions that might come up.
+We wish everybody a good start at the MPI CEC, success for your research projects and we hope that you and your family will settle quickly and enjoy your stay in Germany!